mozilla-services/userplex/modules/aws/Readme.md

 AWS Module
 ==========
-This module creates and deletes users from aws accounts based on LDAP groups, and sent notifications to newly created users with their temporary password.
+This module creates, deletes, and resets users from aws accounts based on LDAP groups, and sent notifications to newly created users with their temporary password.

 Important note: because notifications contain passwords, this module requires